Skip to content Outsourcing | Consultants | Software | Downloads | Online Store | Support | Library

 Each quarter the targets are further refined to include specific features or respond to market conditions and customer feedback.

-How does the Open Source Community plan CVSNT development
+How does the Open Source Community plan CVSNT and EVS development

-The open source community add features to CVSNT on a day by day basis largely driven by individual contributors requirements.
+The open source community add features to CVSNT and EVS on a day by day basis largely driven by individual contributors requirements.

 The tree is equally open to all members of the community, both commercial and individual.